dotherightthing/control-traktor/README.md

 # M4L Helpers

-Max4Live devices.
+A collection of Max4Live devices which speed up aspects of my DJing and jamming workflows.

 ## Installation only

 1. Click *Code > Download ZIP*
 2. Copy the `dist` folder (or the whole folder) into `~/Music/Ableton/User Library/Presets/Audio Effects/Max Audio Effect/`
-3. See device usage instructions below (*renameSelectedTrack*, *resampleSelectedTrack*)
+3. See device usage instructions below (*renameSelectedTrack*, *presampleSelectedTrack*)

 ## Installation and development